We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

 - Is it consistent with our noble desires and righteous interests?

-- Does it leverage our current competencies or unlock our potential capabilities?
+- Does it leverage our current competencies or unlock our potential?

-- Does it appeal to our humility more than our hubris?
+- Does it appeal more to our humility than to our hubris?

-- Will our reliance on it produce a virtuous outcome?
+- Will relying on it lead to a virtuous outcome?

 - Are we at peace with the risks and uncertainties it entails?

-- Does the message become more detailed and robust over time?
+- Does the message become more detailed and more robust over time?

-- Are we sufficiently detached emotionally to evaluate it objectively?
+- Are we emotionally detached enough to evaluate it objectively?

-- Do wise believers concur with our answers to the previous questions?
+- Do wise believers agree with our answers to the previous questions?